Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 - to create an audiobook and let the creator share the audiobook publicly<br><br>

-There are a few obvious consequences of using an NC license.
-Any book licensed with an NC license:<br>
+There are a few obvious consequences of using the NC licenses.
+A book licensed with an NC license:<br>

 - can not be used for commercial purposes<br>